 Today is Equal Pay Day in the U.S. It's the day that signifies how far into 2019 American women need to work to earn the amount men did for the same job in 2018.
 Let that sink in for a moment.
 Women have to work an additional three months to earn the same amount of money men are paid.
 Layer on the pink tax women pay for many products, and their pocketbooks get hit particularly hard.

 As we reflect on the unjustness of the gender wage gap, it is important to note that this is the average of all women's salaries across the board.
 Break out the data among different ethnic groups and the numbers are even bleaker.
 Women on average earn 80 cents on the dollar compared with their White, non-Hispanic male counterparts.
 But Black, Native American, and Latina women earn 61, 57, and 53 cents respectively for every dollar a White male makes.

 This isn't a problem just in the U.S. Worldwide, women are paid 23 percent less than men.
 No matter how you cut it, there is work to do.

 How the gender wage gap negatively impacts your business.

 Business is about belonging.
-And it is difficult to feel like you belong somewhere when your financial compensation for the same role is less than others.
+And it is difficult to feel like you belong somewhere when your financial compensation is less than what others are paid for the same role.
 That knowledge breeds resentment.
-And whether intentional or not, the resentment impacts how your team shows up.
+And that resentment impacts how your team shows up.

 To build and grow a thriving business, you need a high-performing team that is committed to delivering remarkable experiences that make your customers feel like they belong.
 And it will be difficult for your team to make your customers to feel like they belong with you if they don't feel like they belong themselves.